 Financial management is not only concerned with sourcing of funds, effective utilization of such funds is equally important to successfully achieve the corporate objective of ‘wealth maximization’.
 Effective utilization of funds can be achieved by investing them in productive activities or assets.
-Such decisions of selecting the right avenue of investment for relatively longer term are called investment decisions.
+Such decisions of selecting the right avenue of investment for a relatively longer term are called investment decisions.

 Business assets can be broadly classified into two categories namely short-term or current assets and long-term or fixed assets.
 Investment decisions are mainly concerned with the latter i.e. fixed assets which generally involve big cash flows and big initial capital investment.
 Investment decisions are also known as capital investment decisions because of the involvement of huge capital requirement.

-A steel manufacturer considering investment in new plant and machinery, a service oriented company thinking of introducing new and improved organization wide software, a pharmaceutical company thinking of buying patents for certain drugs.
+A steel manufacturer considering investment in new plant and machinery, a service oriented company thinking of introducing new and improved organization-wide software, a pharmaceutical company thinking of buying patents for certain drugs.
 Such circumstances involve big investment decisions.
 A wrong decision at any of these stages can make thing worse than one can expect.
-Such decisions are very long term decisions and involve huge investment of money, human resource and other assets.
+Such decisions are very long term decisions and involve a huge investment of money, human resource and other assets.
 So, it’s not a frequent situation for a business and right decision making is very essential.
 Else, circumstances can be horrible for all concerned with them.

 Discounting Cash Flow Criteria:

 Discounting cash flow criteria has three techniques for evaluating an investment.

 Non-Discounting Cash Flow Criteria:

 Non-discounting cash flow criteria have two techniques for evaluation of investment.